kittinunf/Result/README.md

 ## TL;DR

-This model is highly inspired by "Railway Oriented Programming" (ROP) concept.
+This model is highly inspired by "[Railway Oriented Programming](http://fsharpforfunandprofit.com/rop/#monads)" concept.

-`Result` enables one expresses series of operations as;
+`Result` allows one to express series of success/failure operations in Kotlin as;

 ``` Kotlin
 Result.of(operation)